 Although breast cancer will most likely always be a part of you, it should not define you.
 You are much more than a cancer patient and anyone who you choose to be intimate with should accept you, for you.
 The reality is scars, stretch marks, birthmarks and other unique features help define us and make each of us imperfectly, perfect.
 By being open, you’re conveying your confidence not just to your potential partner, but also to yourself.

-As the Project Manager of the Breast Cancer Survivorship Program and as the co-director for the Young Women with Breast Cancer Program at the Johns Hopkins Sidney Kimmel Comprehensive Cancer Center, Elissa is an outspoken advocate for women living with breast cancer and has first-hand experience with many of the concerns breast cancer can create including coping with long term side effects, fertility, negotiating with employers while in treatment, survivorship care planning, navigating between medical professionals and obtaining insurance.
+As Healthcare Consultant and Patient Advocate, Elissa is an outspoken advocate for women living with breast cancer and has first-hand experience with many of the concerns breast cancer can create including coping with long term side effects, fertility, negotiating with employers while in treatment, survivorship care planning, navigating between medical professionals and obtaining insurance.
 We are proud to have Elissa on our advisory board and are excited to share her thoughts on dating and breast cancer in our second issue of Nurture.